GooseMooz/Lingu-Card/README.md

 ## How does it work?

-Using PostgreSQL and NodeJS I created a database that contains words and their translations, and also an API to add/edit/delete new words.
+Using SQL and NodeJS I created a database that contains words and their translations, and also an API to add/edit/delete new words.
 Using Flutter I created a mobile application for everything above.
 User can decide on how many random cards they want to study or edit their collection of words.

 ![](https://github.com/GooseMooz/Lingu-Card/blob/main/Showcase.gif)